jakubSzuminski/hc-modules-classroom/README.md

 * [`adapter pattern`](https://dev.to/wecarrasco/adapter-pattern-with-javascript-4lgi)

 # process
-Clone this repo and run `npm install`.
-To start server, run `npm start`.

 Whenever some task is ready, on the separate branch prepare a PR with working demo, so the code might be reviewed by trainer.